-As always, I hope you enjoy today’s holidays and observances, a music link to Boogie Oogie Oogie, factoids of interest for this day in history, the fact that hopefully Mexico will be assessed a murage for the wall, and a relevant quote from Anon on still birth, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Taylor Swift, factoids of interest for this day in history, the fact that you are a pollent person, and a relevant quote from Samora Machel on apartheid, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1978 Number One Song— the number one song in 1978 on a run of 3 weeks in that position was “Taste Of Honey” by Boogie Oogie Oogie.
+3. 2012 Number One Song— the number one song in 2012 on a run of 2 weeks in that position was “We Are Never Ever Getting Back Together” by Taylor Swift.
 Here is a recording of the song: https://www.youtube.com/watch?v=WA4iX5D9Z64.
 Appropriate title to describe her relationship with the millions of deplorables that surprise, surprise buy music.

 On this day in:

 d.
-1997 the funeral of Princess Dianna took place in London after passing by 1 million people who lined the streets and watched by 2 ½ billion people on TV.
+1997 the funeral of Princess Diane took place in London with a million people lining the streets to view the funeral procession and an estimated 2 ½ billion watching the proceedings on TV.